Accla/graphulo/README.md

 Debuggers can be extraordinarily helpful once running but challenging to set up.
 There are two methods to use a debugger:

-1. starting a "debug server" in your IDE and having a Java application connect to it at startup, or
+1. start a "debug server" in your IDE and have a Java application connect to it at startup, or
-2. having a Java application start a "debug server" and listen for you to make a connection from your IDE.
+2. have a Java application start a "debug server" and listen for you to make a connection from your IDE.

 #### Debugging Standalone Accumulo
-I tend to use method (1) for standalone Accumulo, not for any particular reason.
+I tend to use method (1) for standalone Accumulo.
 Run the following before launching Accumulo via its start scripts or via `accumulo tserver &`:

 ```bash